surniaulula/wpsso/readme.txt

 <img src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png" style="width:33%;min-width:128px;max-width:256px;height:auto;float:left;margin:10px 40px 40px 0;" />

-<p><strong>WPSSO uses your <em>existing</em> content to generate meta tags and Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, but if you want to, you can customize just about anything and everything. ;-)</p>
+<p><strong>WPSSO uses your <em>existing</em> content to generate meta tags and Schema markup</strong> &mdash; there's no need to manually enter / configure any additional settings or values, <em>but if you want to</em>, you can customize just about anything and everything. ;-)</p>

-<p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> social meta tags and Schema markup</strong> &mdash; including titles, descriptions, hashtags, images, videos, ecommerce product details, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>
+<p><strong>WPSSO creates <em>complete</em> and <em>accurate</em> social meta tags and Schema markup</strong> &mdash; including the usual titles, descriptions, hashtags, and images, but also videos, e-commerce products, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.</p>

-<p><strong>WPSSO provides all the information social websites and search engines need</strong> &mdash; improving social engagement, Google Search ranking, and click-through-rates on Facebook, Google Search / Google+, Twitter, Pinterest, LinkedIn, and many more.</p>
+<p><strong>WPSSO provides special support and optimization features for Pinterest</strong> &mdash; offering customized Pinterest image sizes and avoiding conflicts between incompatible Pinterest and Facebook / Open Graph meta tag values.</p>

-<p><strong>WPSSO includes special support and optimization features for Pinterest</strong> &mdash; providing customized Pinterest image sizes, and avoiding conflicts between incompatible Pinterest and Facebook Open Graph meta tags.</p>
+<p><strong>WPSSO includes advanced quality control checks and features</strong> &mdash; verifying minimum / maximum image dimensions and aspect ratios, checking the webpage for duplicate meta tags, showing warnings for missing and required images, and header template validation for suggested markup.</p>

 <p><strong>WPSSO offers a <em>fast</em> and <em>reliable</em> framework for developers and advanced users</strong> &mdash; offering dozens of 3rd party integration modules in the Pro version, several Free and Pro extensions, and hundreds of filter hooks to easily customize WPSSO's behavior and output.</p>